leviwheatcroft/metalsmith-contentful/.README.md

 stores it in your cache.
 You can then query your cache with [nedb queries][nedb queries].
-Items are stored in cache in the same form they're retrieved from contentful with 1 exception, the `sys.contentType` property on entries, just to allow you to query by contentType more easily.
+Items are stored in cache in the same form they're retrieved from contentful with 1 exception, the `sys.contentType` property on entries is resolved, just to allow you to query by contentType more easily.
 If you're struggling with queries consider using something like [metalsmith-debug-ui][metalsmith-debug-ui] to take a look at the structure of data stored in metadata.